What hurts in the world are you healing?

 In addition, Outreach provides good fellowship, an opportunity to use our special gifts, and joyful satisfaction.

 - Collecting non-perishable food items for Crossroads every Sunday.

-- Providing a meal at Crossroads Soup Kitchen on the July Fourth weekend for as many as 800 guests, a project which involves over 30 St. Michael’s members.
+- Providing a meal at Crossroads Soup Kitchen on the July 4th weekend for as many as 800 guests, a project which involves over 30 St. Michael’s members.

 - Joining with Mariners Inn in their Adopt-a-Family celebration, where St. Michael’s members were able to provide Christmas gifts for eight families (40 individuals).

 - Providing financial support to Crossroads, Mariners Inn and Episcopal Relief and Development, The Noah Project, The Church at Crossroads, Episcopal Migration Ministries, Samaritas

 - In addition to the committee’s activities, a gift from the Brown Fund was sent to Friends of the Episcopal Diocese of Jerusalem to further their work in the Middle East.